Startup Funding is a Binary Event

 In the binary language of computers, a zero represents the “off” state and a one represents the “on” state.
 When I say that funding is a binary event, I mean that there are only two possible outcomes: either you succeed in raising capital or you don’t.
 You win or you lose – there is no second place.
 All or nothing.

-If you are an entrepreneur seeking capital to grow your business, let me explain why this simple concept should drive some important choices you will need to make.
+If you are an entrepreneur seeking capital to grow your business, let me explain why this simple concept should inform some important choices you need to make.

 Chances are, acquiring capital is an important part of your startup and growth strategy.
 Many elements must be present to create a successful venture, and capital is usually one of them.
 If you don’t succeed at raising capital, there’s not much point in trying to build the business.
 It should be obvious, then, that you should do everything in your power to maximize your chances of raising the necessary funding.

 This means you need to do two things: